A multi-use precinct hosting major and local events and activities.

 In 2020, Burswood Park Board developed a 20 Year Vision for the Burswood Peninsula as a world-class, cultural, environmental and recreational destination for Western Australia.

-This is a broad, conceptual framework to guide future planning, and the Perth Entertainment and Sporting Precinct will align to the 20 Year Vision and intent of being a world-class destination through key elements including enhanced landscape and connectivity, new activities and attractions and year-round public use by West Australians and visitors.
+The Perth Entertainment and Sporting Precinct will align to the Burswood Park 20 Year Vision and intent of being a world-class destination.
+Key elements include enhanced landscape and connectivity, new activities and attractions and year-round public use by West Australians and visitors.

-Community events could include community sports and cultural events such as live music and multicultural celebrations.
+Community events could include community sports such as basketball, roller derby, futsal, pickleball and cultural events such as live music and multicultural celebrations.

 Major events could include world-class sporting events like Supercars championships, cycling criterium and paralympic racing.